dinschr/pod-json/docs/order-api.md

 ## 4. Product & SKU endpoints

 These endpoints allow integrators to discover which products and SKUs they can order.

+> **Status:** conceptual – details will be finalised once the pilot focuses on external product catalogues.

 ### 4.1. `GET /v1/products`